paulchernoch/feel/src/implementation-plan.md

  - [ ] LRU Rule Cache
  - [ ] Redis Cache
- - [ ] Memoization
+ - [ ] Memoization of context/rule/rule-version
  - [ ] Regex Cache
  - [ ] `FeelValue::NumberList` - to reduce boxing/unboxing overhead make a new variant of FeelValue similar to FeelValue::List.
        Instead of holding Boxed FeelValue::Numbers in the Vec, just hold raw f64 values.
        Add branches for all the Builtins that can handle this new variant more efficiently.
  - [ ] Detect if the Sort `precedes` function is a simple < or > operator comparison of the two values.
        If it is, sort using the Ord implementation.
+ - [ ] Reduce use of cloning

+## Refactor

+ - Split code into VM library and Compiler library.

 ## Service